vladyslav-masokha/vladyslav-masokha/README.md

 ### :man_technologist: About me:

+- :telescope: 2018-2021, 'Java' and 'Web 2.0' courses at RoboCode school

+- :atom_symbol: 2022, 'Front End Pro' course at Hillel IT-school.

-## Looking for a full-time job as a Trainee/Junior Front End Developer.
+- :zap: Looking for a full-time job as a Trainee/Junior Front End Developer.

 ### 🔨 Languages and Tools: